The Creation Research Museum of Ontario

 I chipped the stone away from all around the cut-out.

-Now just a few chisel hits to pop the slab out.
 A second trilobite was in the same rock.
 Kevin Brett to the rescue with his gasoline powered rock saw as my battery rock saw ran out of juice.

 Another ceraurus trilobite.